Read This First

 The central danger is not only error.
 It is the comfortable merger of identity, tribe, and certainty, where a person begins protecting a self-image while thinking they are protecting truth.

-The anchors here are Many theistic ideologies make bold claims of answered prayer, divine, Taxonomy of Promises in Theistic Ideologies, and Scrutiny and Dissipation of Promises.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
+Keep Many theistic ideologies make bold claims of answered prayer, divine, Taxonomy of Promises in Theistic Ideologies, and Scrutiny and Dissipation of Promises in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.

 Read this page as part of the wider Philosophical Inquiry branch: the prompts point inward to the topic, but they also point outward to neighboring questions that keep the topic honest.